 Usually, however, an expert is not retained immediately, so it’s imperative to gather and preserve whatever evidence can be preserved.
 If you are the person involved in an accident, take plenty of photographs.
-Photos are key evidence that often make the difference in a personal injury case.
+Photos are key evidence that often makes the difference in a personal injury case.

 Accident reconstruction experts will also want to inspect thoroughly the interiors of the vehicles involved in an accident.
 Human blood, skin, and hair can provide key evidence regarding the occupants of a vehicle and their movements and positions at the moment of a collision.

 After compiling the available evidence, the reconstruction process begins.
-Knowing a vehicle’s speed at the time of impact is almost always critical in deciding which party has liability, so an expert has several methods to determine how fast the vehicles were traveling.
+Knowing a vehicle’s speed at the time of impact is almost always critical in deciding which party has a liability, so an expert has several methods to determine how fast the vehicles were traveling.

 WHAT OTHER FACTORS IN AN ACCIDENT ARE CONSIDERED?